themarshallproject/klaxon/DEVELOPING.md

 rbenv install
 ```

-Next, you'll need to have the proper versions of all of Klaxon's dependency libraries, as well as foreman, Heroku's tool for running a local server for development.
+Next, you'll need to have the proper versions of all of Klaxon's dependency libraries, as well as foreman, a process manager that allows you to run a local server for development.
 Run these commands here.

 ```
 gem install bundler